Introduction: generating greater value for patients through improved planning

 Good job planning helps you deliver services more effectively for patients.
 It can increase productivity and efficiency gains with an alignment of the demands of the service with the clinical capacity to deliver it.
 Job planning supports staff and service development, applies a standardised, consistent, transparent and fair approach, and enables consultants to consider how to innovate and drive change within services.

+Job planning needs to be an inclusive process, evidencing the staff value that all our doctors provide.
+To that end, this second iteration of the improvement guide includes a new section on job planning SAS doctors.
+It also includes supplementary guidance on annual leave and study leave.
 This guide does not change or override the contractual provisions for consultants.
 It is primarily designed for job planning medical consultants.
 However, a lot of the content is relevant to other professional NHS groups, including non-medical consultant grade staff.
-A further bespoke improvement guide will be developed recognising the contractual and other differences for our specialty and specialist (SAS) colleagues.
+A further bespoke improvement guide will be developed recognising the contractual and other differences for our SAS colleagues.

 We want to understand how this guide works for you and your teams, and how we can further develop and improve it to make it as useful as possible to support local improvement programmes.
 Therefore, this is an interim guide – our intention is it will be refined, developed and updated as we learn what works through your teams.
 Please share your thoughts on the guide and your ideas to include in it – details on how to do this are at the end of this guide.